-FareShare East Anglia started operating in the Summer 2017 from a warehouse in Ipswich, saving good food from going to waste and redistributing it to charities and community groups across the East of England.
+FareShare East Anglia is based in Ipswich and has been operating in the region over two years, saving good food from going to waste and redistributing it to charities and community groups across the East of England.

-If your organisation or project supports vulnerable people in your community and you are either a charity, a not-for-profit organisation, a community group or a social enterprise providing a meal service, please register your interest by completing the form on the right here and we will be in touch.
+If your organisation or project supports vulnerable people in your community and you are either a charity, not-for-profit organisation, community group or social enterprise providing a meal service, please register your interest and we will be in touch.

-We are initially looking for interested organisations within a 25 mile radius of Ipswich, more specifically the areas of:
+We are looking for interested organisations in and surrounding Ipswich, more specifically the areas of:

 Our Community Food Membership Pack will provide you with more information on the FareShare service and the benefits of receiving food from FareShare East Anglia.

 We are also looking for people to help us get food to the people who need it most.
 If you are interested in volunteering at the Regional Centre in Ipswich drop us a line at email@example.com.
 We’d love to hear from you.
 Visit our volunteer page for details of volunteer roles at FareShare or apply to volunteer at FareShare East Anglia now by completing our online application form.

 This project is kindly supported by a £500,000 grant from The Global FoodBanking Network and their partner Enterprise Rent-A-Car.